Disc parking: Germany

-The city of Kassel was the first to take over the French regulation on parking-disks in Germany.
-The concept spread quickly as it was supported by the powerful ADAC automobile club – it was considered the better alternative over charging meters as disk-parking is free of charge.
+The city of Kassel was the first to take over the French regulation on parking discs in Germany.
+The concept spread quickly as it was supported by the powerful ADAC automobile club – it was considered the better alternative over charging meters as disc parking is free of charge.

 After the EU level had asked for a common parking disc with a single clock face in 1979 it was Germany to introduce a new design in November 1981 already – the "Verkehrsblattverlautbarung Nr.
 237 vom 24.
 Nov.
 1981" did specify a blue rectangle of 150 mm height and 110 mm width.
 The clock face has a mark per each half of an hour and the car drivers are required to put the clock-hand on the mark.
-Germany's neighboring countries would adopt the same design in the following decades that would eventually be the design chose for the EU parking disc.
+Germany's neighbouring countries would adopt the same design in the following decades that would eventually be the design chose for the EU parking disc.